Tesofensine: Transporter selectivity

-Originally it had been reported that Tesofensine has IC50 of 8.0, 3.2 and 11.0nM at the DAT, NAT and 5HTT.
-More recently, though, the following data was submitted: IC50 (nM) NE 1.7, SER 11, DA 65.[ cited in ]
-The revised IC50's would adequately explain the lack of efficacy in treating Parkinson's disease, i.e. insufficient DRI potency relative to the SERT and the NET.
+Originally it had been reported that Tesofensine has IC50 of 8.0, 3.2 and 11.0nM at the DAT, NET, and SERT.
+More recently, though, the following data was submitted: IC50 (nM) NET 1.7, SERT 11, DAT 65.[ cited in]
+The revised IC50's would adequately explain the lack of efficacy in treating Parkinson's disease, i.e. insufficient dopamine reuptake inhibition relative to norepinephrine and serotonin.
 This could also help account for why Tesofensine is not reliably self-administered by human stimulant abusers since it has been believed to be the case that DAT inhibition is necessary for this and not NET inhibition.
+At therapeutic doses, Tesofensine also induces less stereotypy than other DA acting appetite suppressants.

 Tesofensine also indirectly potentiates cholinergic neurotransmission proven to have beneficial effects on cognition, particularly in learning and memory.
 Sustained treatment with tesofensine has been shown to increase BDNF levels in the brain, and may possibly have an antidepressant effect.

 Clinical trials

-Phase IIB trial (TIPO-1) results reported in The Lancet showed levels of weight loss over a 6-month period that were significantly greater than those achieved with any currently available drugs.
+Phase IIB trial (TIPO-1) results reported in The Lancet showed levels of weight loss over a 6-month period that were significantly greater than those achieved with any other drugs available at the time.
 Patients lost an average of 12.8 kg on the 1 mg dose, 11.3 kg on the 0.5 mg dose and 6.7 kg on the 0.25 mg dose, compared with a 2.2 kg loss in the placebo group.

 All participants were instructed to follow a diet with a 300 kcal deficit and to increase their physical activity gradually to 30–60 minutes of exercise per day.
 The placebo-subtracted mean weight losses were 4.5%, 9.2% and 10.6% in the 0.25 mg, 0.5 mg and 1 mg dose groups, respectively.
-This is approximately twice the weight loss produced by medications currently approved by the US Food and Drug Administration (FDA) for the treatment of obesity.
+The weight loss seen in the Phase IIB trial was approximately double that produced by medications that had been approved (as of 2008) by the US Food and Drug Administration (FDA) for the treatment of obesity.

-NeuroSearch has also reported interim results from a 48-week, open-label, extension trial (TIPO-4) in which 140 patients who completed the 24-week phase IIB trial (TIPO-1) were re-enrolled after an average of 3 months’ wash-out.
+NeuroSearch has also reported interim results from a 48-week, open-label, extension trial (TIPO-4) in which 140 patients who completed the 24-week phase IIB trial (TIPO-1) were re-enrolled after an average of 3 months' wash-out.
 All were initially treated with 0.5 mg tesofensine once daily but up-titration to 1.0 mg once daily was allowed in the first 24 weeks of the extension study.
 At this time point, all subjects were continued on the 0.5 mg dose for an additional 24 weeks.
 The 24-week interim results for those who were previously treated with tesofensine 0.5 mg in TIPO-1 showed a total mean weight loss of between 13 kg and 14 kg over 48 weeks of treatment.
 Furthermore, TIPO-4 confirmed the TIPO-1 results since those patients who were previously treated with placebo lost approximately 9 kg in the first 24 weeks of the TIPO-4 study.